lischetzke/plex-genres-anime/README.md

 # plex-genres-anime

-Tested with a collection of 516 Animes on Windows
+Tested with a collection of 610 Animes running this script on Windows.
+The script utilizes Jikan to get information from MyAnimeList to set the correct genres.
+During that it will delete all genres set by Plex.

 ## How-To